mariaelfving/Project-DD2404/Lab notebook.markdown

 ### Tuesday, Dec 19th

 Last finishing touches on the report and pushed everything to the git.
-Will give a read-through tomorrow and then I think I am done!
+Gave it one last read-through and now I think I am done!

-### Wednesday, Dec 20th